bradchristie/taminations-flutter/assets/c3a/breaker_anything.md

 ## Breaker 1,2,3

-From Columns, Magic Columns, or applicable T-Bone 2x4s: Ends Cast Off 3/4 as Centers Box Counter Rotate 1/4 and 1/2 Box Circulate; Center Wave (or Line) Cast Off the given number of quarters (e.g., for Breaker 3, Cast Off 3/4) as the others move up (Phantom Hourglass Circulate).
+From Columns, Magic Columns, or applicable T-Bone 2x4s: Ends Cast Off 3/4 as Centers Box Counter Rotate 1/4 and 1/2 Box Circulate; Center Wave (or Line) Cast Off the given number of quarters (for example, for Breaker 3, Cast Off 3/4) as the others move up (Phantom Hourglass Circulate).
 From Columns, Breaker 1 or 3 ends in Ocean Waves; Breaker 2 ends in Facing Diamonds.

 >
 > ![alt](breaker-1.png)